-Savings accounts play an extremely important role in personal finance.
-And with so many different reasons to save money, it can be beneficial to break your savings into multiple accounts.
-But, if you’ve never done so, it’s normal to find yourself asking the following question: how many savings accounts can I have?
+These days, with so many different reasons to save money, it can be beneficial to break your savings into multiple accounts.
+But, if you’ve never done so, it’s normal for you to have a few financial questions.
+In fact, before we go much further, I’d like to address the most obvious question: how many savings accounts can you have?

-By setting up multiple savings accounts, and assigning a specific purpose to each one, you can fine-tune your financial life, and make sure you are prepared for just about anything life can throw at you.
+In other words, by setting up multiple savings accounts, and assigning a specific purpose to each one, you can fine-tune your finances, and make sure you are prepared for just about anything life can throw at you.

 But, that begs the question, how many savings accounts should you have?

 How Many Savings Accounts Should You Have?

 In the following sections, I am going to cover a variety of savings accounts you might want to consider opening.
 But, before you set up any of these accounts, it’s important for you to understand that all savings accounts are not created equal..

 You see, one of the most important aspects of a savings account is the interest that you earn on your money.
 And while every savings account offers some sort of interest, some offer much better rates than others.
 Seriously, this can add up to hundreds of dollars per year.